Vic Lee (journalist): Career

-He is known for his thorough political reporting and the myriads of contacts he has from his many years in the Bay Area.
+He is known for his political reporting and contacts he has from his many years in the Bay Area.

 Lee later worked at KGO-TV.

 "...awards including the prestigious George Polk award of Journalism, Best Investigative Reporting, Best Live Coverage and Best Enterprise awards from the Associated Press and Best Spot News Story award from United Press International.
 For his work on the documentary “Airlift Africa and the Faces of Hunger,” he received a CINE Golden Eagle award, a New York Film Festival gold award; plus Best Documentary and Best Mini-Series awards from UPI, AP and several local Emmys."

 On Wednesday, January 8, 2020, after 50 years of broadcasting in the San Francisco Bay Area, Lee announced his retirement.

 Personal life

 Lee has a wife, Suzanne, daughter, Natallie, and lives in San Mateo.